 And yes, the relationship ended right then.

-I don’t care how long you’ve been separated, if you’re not divorced in my opinion you’re not ready to be in the world of dating for a serious relationship.
+So, to answer the question, ‘when to start dating after divorce?’, I don’t care how long you’ve been separated, if you’re not divorced in my opinion you’re not ready to be in the world of dating for a serious relationship.
 Friends with benefits?
 No strings attached sex?

 Don’t drag anyone else into your drama

 Sure if you want to go that way, but don’t drag anyone else into your drama until you’ve been divorced or start dating after divorce, and then even after that, which I’ll talk about below, as you need time to yourself.

 Example of life after divorce for men:

 Another client that I worked with from Australia, contacted me after her heart was completely shattered with a guy that she had been dating.

 The man has committed the blunder of dating after divorce immediately.
 He had been separated for three years, they had been dating for two years, and the day after he got the final divorce papers in the mail he called her up and told her that he needed time to be alone.